Robert M. Westervelt

 - Mallinckrodt Professor of Applied Physics and of Physics

 - Director, NSF Science and Technology Center for Integrated Quantum Materials

 - Director, Center for Nanoscale Systems at Harvard

 Robert Westervelt received his Ph.D. from the University of California, Berkeley in 1977.
-Following a postdoctoral appointment at Berkeley, he moved to Harvard University, where he is currently Mallinckrodt Professor of Applied Physics & Physics, and Professor of Physics.
+Following a postdoctoral appointment at Berkeley, he moved to Harvard University, where he is the Mallinckrodt Professor of Applied Physics & Physics.
 He is a Fellow of the American Physical Society.

-Westervelt's group investigates the quantum behavior of electrons inside nanoscale semiconductor structures, and develops tools for the manipulation of biological systems.
+Westervelt's group investigates the quantum nature of electrons inside quantum materials and devices and develops tools for the manipulation of biological systems.

-On the biophysics side, Westervelt's group has developed hybrid Integrated Circuit / Microfluidic chips that combine the power of CMOS technology with the biocompatibility of microfluidics (Lee, Ham & Westervelt, 2007, Hunt et al. 2008).
-These devices act as programmable microfluidic systems that can trap, move, sort, and assemble biological cells and small particles in fluids.
+On the bioengineering side, Westervelt's group has developed hybrid Integrated Circuit / Microfluidic chips - programmable microfluidic systems that can trap, move, sort, and assemble biological cells and small particles in fluids.

 Positions & Employment

 2003 to present: Mallinckrodt Professor of Applied Physics and Physics

 1986 to 2003: Gordon McKay Professor of Applied Physics and Professor of Physics